Are you ready to earn your online nursing degree?

 You must become certified in one of the four recognized categories, which are:

-- PMHCNS-BC – Psychiatric mental health clinical nurse specialist/Nurse psychotherapist
+- Psychiatric mental health clinical nurse specialist/nurse psychotherapist

-• The AACN (American Association of Critical-Care Nurses), which recognizes the Acute Care Nurse Practitioner.
+• The American Association of Critical-Care Nurses, which recognizes the acute care nurse practitioner.

-• The PNCB (Pediatric Nursing Certification Board), which recognizes the Pediatric Nurse Practitioner (PNP).
+• The Pediatric Nursing Certification Board, which recognizes the pediatric nurse practitioner.

-• The AMCB (American Midwifery Certification Board), which recognizes the certified nurse midwife (CNM).
+• The American Midwifery Certification Board, which recognizes the certified nurse midwife.

-• The NBCRNA (National Board on Certification and Recertification of Nurse Anesthetists), which recognizes the Certified Registered Nurse Anesthetist (CRNA).
+• The National Board on Certification and Recertification for Nurse Anesthetists, which recognizes the certified registered nurse anesthetist.

 This is done every year, by the 20th day of the month of your birthday.
 Your RN license expires at the same time.
 Renewal can be completed online.

-In order to renew your license, you must demonstrate that you have engaged in 1,000 hours of practice in the past five years.
-If you do not have this, a refresher course approved by the Board must be completed.
+To renew your license, you must demonstrate that you have engaged in 1,000 hours of practice in the past five years.
+If you do not have this, a refresher course approved by the board must be completed.

-There are no continuous education (CE) requirements imposed by the Board.
+There are no continuing education requirements by the board.
 However, the national certification agency you are registered with will have requirements that you must complete.
-You may be asked to demonstrate that your license is active, for which you must meet all the necessary CE requirements.
+You may be asked to demonstrate that your license is active, for which you must meet all the necessary continuing education requirements.

 4140 Patterson Avenue